Tearsheet

 Mark A. Klein, Chairman, President & CEO

-Mark A. Klein has served as Chairman, President, and CEO of SB Financial Group, Inc. since 2015.
-He was previously President and CEO of SB Financial Group, Inc. since 2010 and State Bank since 2006.
-Before joining SB Financial Group, Inc. and State Bank, Mr. Klein held roles as Senior Vice President Private Banking of Sky Bank from 2004 to January 2006, and Vice President and Team Leader of Sky Bank from 2000 to 2004.
-From 1994 to 1999, he was Executive Vice President and Senior Lender at a Sky Bank affiliate.
+Mark A. Klein brings extensive experience in the financial institution industry.
+He was appointed Chairman, President and CEO of the Board of Directors of SB Financial Group, Inc. in 2015.
+Prior to that, he served as President and CEO of SB Financial Group, Inc. since 2010 and State Bank since 2006.
+Before joining SB Financial Group, Inc. and State Bank, he held leadership positions at Sky Bank, including Senior Vice President Private Banking from 2004 to 2006, Vice President and Team Leader from 2000 to 2004, and Executive Vice President and Senior Lender at a Sky Bank affiliate from 1994 to 1999.

 Anthony V. Cosentino, Executive Vice President, Chief Financial Officer